Skip to content

 If you or someone you know is in danger, please call 999.
 If it is not an emergency but you need help from the police, please call 101.

-Further support guidance, including guidance on supporting a loved one who has been a victim of terrorism, can be found here.
+Further support guidance, including guidance on supporting a loved one who has been a victim of terrorism, can be found on the government website here.

 Dealing with attention from the media